 Free Mini-Course (Japanese Verbs)

-You can sing up below for the free mini-course I mentioned in the video.
-The Japanese Verb List (14 pages, PDF) is provided inside the course along with other materials.
+You can sing up for the free mini-course I mentioned in the video.
+Simply click the button below and it will take you to the free sign-up page.
+The Japanese Verb List (14 pages, PDF) is provided inside the course.

 If you do not want to enroll in the mini-course but just want the Verb List, you can download from below.
 Let me know where I need to send it to you!